CWALabs/SkyCMS/Docs/Editors/PageScheduling.md

 ### Technical Overview

 The SkyCMS page scheduling system uses **Hangfire** as the background job processing framework to automatically publish web pages based on their scheduled publication dates.
+The system also includes an integrated email notification feature that alerts authors when their scheduled content goes live.

 ### Architecture